 Tile and stone flooring surfaces are the most adequate for pets.
 You should also consider the variety of flooring compositions in the home.
 For example, it is better to have an imitation hardwood or tile surface near the entryway to the rear yard of the home.
-Carpeting in the same location would constantly have dirt and mud tracked in by dogs, which would quickly degrade the flooring.
+The carpeting in the same location would constantly have dirt and mud tracked in by dogs, which would quickly degrade the flooring.

 In summary, you may want to move to a different more durable surface if you decide to move in the direction of allowing pets.
 DAMAGE AND WRITTEN PET RULES

-For pets in rental home, a Semi-Annual Maintenance Inspection (SAMI) is the best line of defense.
-Consider it preventative maintenance, by scheduling a walkthrough twice per year a property manager will observe and document pet damage and notate and odors and have correct the issue immediately.
+For pets in a rental home, a Semi-Annual Maintenance Inspection (SAMI) is the best line of defense.
+Consider it preventative maintenance, by scheduling a walkthrough twice per year a property manager will observe and document pet damage and notate odors, and correct the issue immediately.
 You have the option at this stage to charge the tenant for any related costs to cure.
 As mentioned, we primarily see pet damage in the flooring.
-Doors, trim and baseboards can be scratched or chewed on.
-If you have made the decision to be open your property to pets, be prepared to address odors and getting rid of the dog or pet smell.
+Doors, trim, and baseboards can be scratched or chewed on.
+If you have made the decision to open your property to pets, be prepared to address odors and get rid of the dog or pet smell.
 Like cigarette smokers, unfortunately, the odor can be difficult to eliminate completely, even with professional cleaning services.